When levies and export charges apply

 Return and payment must be received by:

-Example: For chestnuts where we have approved your application to lodge and pay annually, the return and payment must be received by 31 August in the next financial year.
+For chestnuts sold, processed or exported in a financial year where we have approved your application to lodge and pay annually, the return and payment must be received by 31 August in the next financial year.

 Late payment penalties apply